dshgna/dshgna.github.io/index.md

 I am a Masters student in [Applied Social Data Science](https://www.lse.ac.uk/methodology) at the London School of Economics and Political Science.
 I study how computational methods can be used to understand the political and social world.

 My broad research interests include online political discourse and the fairness of AI systems.
-My ongoing dissertation uses topic modelling and deep learning to explore polarisation in online social platforms by comparing Reddit's [r/ChangeMyView](https://www.reddit.com/r/changemyview/) against ideologically divided communities.
+My ongoing dissertation uses topic modelling and deep learning to explore polarisation in online communities by using Reddit's [r/ChangeMyView](https://www.reddit.com/r/changemyview/) as a baseline.

 Prior to my Masters, I worked for four years in [Trust and Safety](https://about.fb.com/actions/promoting-safety-and-expression/) at Facebook: pondering the evils of the Internet and delving into operational data (while perfecting my SQL!).